5 Steps to Conquer Mount Blogger’s Block

 Just plain muck.

 As I sit here, I’m tweaking a list of draft blog posts, rummaging through all the various half-written posts I have.
 It’s hard to choose just one to settle on, but I’m overdue on a post.
-So what better way to answer the “what to blog about” question than to share 5 quick blogging tips to use when you can’t seem to pull together a good post.
+So what better way to answer the “what to blog about” question than to share 5 tips to find the best blog content topics when can’t seem to pull together a good post.

 - Subscribe to your favorite business related blogs, either via RSS or email.
 Pick a current hot topic.
 If you keep up with current discussion points, particularly as they relate to your industry, your blog content will stay relevant.
 Face it, nobody wants to read old “breaking” news on your blog.
 You can’t brand yourself as an “expert” if you’re showing up late to the party.